undecaf/typo3-in-a-box/README.md

 of the log, or all lines if 0.

 __Timestamps:__
-the container engine adds its own timestamp to each log line.
-By default, these timestamps are not shown.
-Option&nbsp;`-t` (or `T3_TIMESTAMPS` not empty) makes them visible.

 To shows only log lines since a timestamp, specify `-s TIMESTAMP` (or set `T3_SINCE=TIMESTAMP`). `TIMESTAMP` can be a [Unix timestamp](https://stackoverflow.com/questions/20822821/what-is-a-unix-timestamp-and-why-use-it#20823376),